getumbrel/umbrel/README.md

 ## 📜 License

 Umbrel is licensed under the PolyForm Noncommercial 1.0.0 license.
-TL;DR — You're free to use, fork, modify, and redestribute Umbrel for personal and nonprofit use.
+TL;DR — You're free to use, fork, modify, and redestribute Umbrel for personal and nonprofit use under the same license.
 If you're interested to use Umbrel for commercial purposes, such as selling plug-and-play home servers with Umbrel, etc — please reach out to us at partner@getumbrel.com.

 [![License](https://img.shields.io/badge/license-PolyForm%20Noncommercial%201.0.0-%235351FB)](https://github.com/getumbrel/umbrel/blob/master/LICENSE.md)